 We also often underestimate that our brains and especially the emotional centre are very rich in steroid hormone receptors and I often wonder if it is these hormone fluctuations that may contribute to the higher rates of depression we see in women.
 Moreover, sex hormones also interact with neurotransmitters (chemical messengers) that influence our mood.
 If you feel that SAD does not really resonate with you but more that your moods centre around your cycle it may be time to get your hormones checked.
 Hormone balance can greatly reduce debilitating moods experienced by many woman at certain times of their cycle.
 If you’d like to get your hormones tested click here to book an appointment.

 - Human Connection

 Hibernating mammals don’t suffer with winter depression, however studies show they can behave rather strangely if disturbed and put under pressure.
 This says a lot about human nature in our pressured modern existence!
 If you can’t escape to a sunny place this winter, how will you be nurturing the side of you that would rather hibernate?
 A hearty casserole, a good book by the fireplace or most importantly, will you reach out to a friend or someone to talk to?
 Because sometimes the most important time to do it is when you really don’t feel like it.
 Social isolation is now a greater risk factor for chronic disease than smoking!
 So remember to reach out.
-If you’d like to talk to someone about ongoing depression that does not feel to you like it is seasonal we have an in-house psychotherapist, Maya Jacobs-Wallfisch who can help.
+If you’d like to talk to someone about ongoing depression that does not feel to you like it is seasonal we can help.
 Book an appointment here.

 - Other things to check: